From Hong Kong Skylines to Singapore Shores

 WOW!
 We stayed at the Peridot Gallery Classic Boutique Hotel, a hotel located in the bustling Old Quarter of Hanoi.
 We started the trip with a walk through the labyrinthine alleyways of the Old Quarters.
 What you will remember, other than the many choices in the street market from the rotisserie duck and live fish to the flowers and Christmas decorations, you will remember crossing the street!
 Population of Hanoi- 10 million people, # of motorbikes - 8 million!

 How to cross the streets?
-The group of 9 of us – used a notion called “Sticky Rice” which meant stick together and walk slowly, and the many mopeds go around you.
-No, they don’t stop for pedestrians, the drivers just weave around them.
+The group of 9 of us used a notion called “Sticky Rice,” which meant stick together and walk slowly, and the many mopeds go around you.
+No, they don’t stop for pedestrians; the drivers just weave around them.

 Definitely worth the stop: Hanoi Train Street, a narrow railway track in the Old Quarter where visitors can have coffee and see trains pass very close by, or to the city's Hanoi Metro.![]()

-It’s easy to be a millionaire in Vietnam; 200,000 dong equals $9.50
+It’s easy to be a millionaire in Vietnam; 200,000 dong equals $9.50 or 3,000,000 = $118

 Nearby, you will find the One Pillar Pagoda, whose origins are shrouded in legend, and step inside the Temple of Literature, built in 1070 and dedicated to Confucius.
 Step inside the former prison Hoa Lo Museum, widely known as ‘the Hanoi Hilton’ among American GIs and POWs during the Vietnam War.